 This goal is assessed by means of a poster and an oral presentation in the Senior Seminar Course.
-Students are required, using either personally conducted wet bench research or using published literature, to develop a testable hypothesis and then proceed to develop a logical argument supporting or falsifying that hypothesis.
+Students are required, using either personally conducted research or using published literature, to develop a testable hypothesis and then to develop a logical argument supporting or falsifying that hypothesis.
 This is often most successful with experiments actually performed by the student.
 Prior to their oral presentations, students construct and display a poster using guidelines appropriate for a national meeting.
-A minimum average score of 15 was set by the department after three semesters of assessment, and has been met in most semesters (Table 4).
-In spring of 2009, the mean total score for the poster did not quite meet this goal.
-However, when scores for fall 2008 and spring 2009 are averaged, the mean poster score was 16.45, within the green light criteria.
-Ten of the 34 students enrolled in senior seminar for 2008/2009 did not achieve 15 points of the 20 possible on the poster component of senior seminar.
+A minimum average score for the posters of 15 was set by the department after three semesters of assessment, and has been met in most semesters (Table 4).
+In fall of 2009, the mean total score for the poster did not quite meet this goal, partially because there were only 6 of the 10 students for whom we have data.
+The mean for Spring 2010 does fall within the green light criteria.
+Eleven of the 32 students for whom we have data for 2009/2010 did not achieve 15 points of the 20 possible on the poster component of senior seminar.
 However, all students do have to pass the senior seminar course in order to receive a degree in biology.